brown-cs132-s13/labs/aws/aws.md

 `ssh -i ~/some/path/to/key.pem bitnami@ec2-184-72-92-237.compute-1.amazonaws.com`

-If you get a complaint about permissions here it's because you didn't chmod the key file.
+If you get a complaint about permissions here it's probably because you didn't `chmod` the key file earlier.

 You should now have a shell, something like: